 - Used by a Direct Data Collection Client instance to obtain its data collection and reporting configuration from the corresponding Data Collection AF instance by means of the Ndcaf_DataReporting service defined in clause 4.4 of the present document.
 A generic data collection and reporting configuration envelope is defined in clause 4.6.3 of the present document, but details of the configuration are specific to individual reporting domains and are specified elsewhere.

 - Subsequently used by the Direct Data Collection Client to send reports to its Data Collection AF instance by means of the Ndcaf_DataReporting service defined in clause 4.4 of the present document.
-A generic data reporting envelope is defined in clause 4.6.4 of the present document, but details of the reporting format are specific to individual reporting domains and are specified elsewhere.
+A generic data reporting envelope is defined in clause 4.6.4 of the present document, but details of the reporting by format and other rules (e.g., by dimensions of time, location and sample percentage) are specific to individual reporting domains and are specified elsewhere.

 NOTE 1: This method of reporting corresponds to the direct data collection procedure defined in clause 6.2.8 of TS 23.288 [4].